 - a utility factor that accounts for the duration and intensity of the product’s use

 From this information, the MCI generates a score between 0 and 1.
 Let me give you an example: A product that utilises 100% virgin materials is given a MCI close to 0, which means the product is ‘linear’.
-On the other hand, a product that uses a large amount of recycled materials, has an extended lifespan and a high recycling efficiency will yield MCI values closer to 1.
+On the other hand, a product that uses a large number of recycled materials has an extended lifespan and a high recycling efficiency will yield MCI values closer to 1.
 Pretty straightforward, isn’t it?
 Well, in practice, it’s not that simple…

 Closing loops is not enough